-More than two decades ago, Little St. James Island, a small body of land tucked in the U.S. Virgin Islands, began to change in ways that that locals on other islands regarded with suspicion.
+More than two decades ago, Little St. James Island, a small part of the U.S. Virgin Islands, began to change in ways that the locals on neighboring islands regarded with suspicion.
 Plants were cleared.
 Poles bearing American flags went up.
 Security guards lined the beaches.

-These transformations, according to the Associated Press, happened when the island was bought by a now-disgraced billionaire: Jeffrey Epstein, who was indicted earlier this week on charges that he ran a sex-trafficking ring of underage girls in the early 2000s.
-What exactly has transpired on the island, which is Epstein’s main residence, has largely remained the subject of rumors.
-The island has, however, gained a handful of sinister nicknames over the years: “Orgy Island,” “Pedophile Island,” and “Island of Sin.”
+These transformations, according to the Associated Press, happened when the island was bought by accused child-sex trafficker Jeffrey Epstein, who was found dead by apparent suicide in his prison cell on August 10.
+The island has, over the years, gained a handful of sinister nicknames: “Orgy Island,” “Pedophile Island,” and “Island of Sin.”
 (Epstein, Bloomberg reports, preferred the nickname “Little St. Jeff’s.”)

-Below, here’s everything to know about the Epstein’s ties to the island.
+Below, everything to know about Epstein’s ties to the island.

-The island is Epstein’s main place of residence.
+The island was Epstein’s main place of residence.

-Since he’s been the owner of the 72-acre body of land, Epstein’s ordered quite a bit of construction, per Bloomberg: He has carved roads, planted towering palm trees, and built a massive stone mansion, which is surrounded by smaller buildings and a helicopter pad.
 Though not many details have been reported about the interior of the main residence, a former employee said that Epstein had two offices, which no one but the maid was allowed to enter, where he kept security boxes.
+A former IT contractor who worked for Epstein from 1999 through 2005 also shed light on what was to be found inside Epstein’s residence: countless photos of nude women.

 There’s also what appears to be a mysterious blue-striped temple.
 According to Insider, which investigated the structure, it previously featured a gold dome that flew off in 2017 when the hurricanes Irma and Maria devastated the region.
 While the purpose of the temple is unknown, one possibility is that it had served as a place for the classically trained Epstein to practice piano — workers described it as a music room with acoustic walls and a grand piano inside, as the AP reports.

-“A simple stairwell would be a better option if someone wanted to conceal their activities at the location.”
 Both also pointed out the temple’s questionable wooden door, which features a reinforcing lock bar.
 “What makes it peculiar is that if you wanted to keep people out, the bar would be placed inside the building, [but the] locking bar appears to be placed on the outside … as if it were intended to lock people in,” he said.
+According to Scully, though, the building is simply a gym.
+(He claims, however, that the gym allegedly features an especially large framed photo of a topless woman.)

 Epstein also had an interest in “pirate treasure,” one of his former employees told Bloomberg.
 Reportedly, Epstein would pay staffers anywhere between $100 and $1,000 if they discovered and gave to him old rum bottles, plates, and other dishware.